shaileshdev4/pa-tools-mcp/.github/pull_request_template.md

 - [ ] Not applicable.
 This PR is regarding MCP tools
 - [ ] I have created a directory that contains my servers
 - [ ] Each of my servers are their own c#/typescript project
-- [ ] If dotnet, each of my project names start with `MeldRx.Community.McpServers.{Your Identifier}.` If typescript, each of my directory names are alphanumeric with dashes
+- [ ] If dotnet, each of my project names start with `DarenaHealth.Community.McpServers.{Your Identifier}.` If typescript, each of my directory names are alphanumeric with dashes
 - [ ] Each of my servers have the option of connecting to it openly to verify tools can be listed